f4n/Sonoff-MQTT-OTA-Arduino/README.md

-## Sonoff-MQTT-OTA-Arduino
+## Sonoff-MQTT-OTA-Arduino (with patches by f4n)
 Provide ESP8266 based itead Sonoff with Serial, Web and MQTT control allowing 'Over the Air' or OTA firmware updates using Arduino IDE.
+Originally implemented by [arendst](https://github.com/arendst/Sonoff-MQTT-OTA-Arduino/) it was extended by some features like:

+- Automatic external sensor detection on TH10 / TH16 devices (currently supported DHT or DS18b20)
+- Basic webserver authentication, (protect against configuration changes)
+- Mac-Address replacer for MQTT topic (to have a unique topic for each device)

-Current version is **2.0.16** - See ```sonoff/_releasenotes.ino``` for change information.
+Current version is **2.0.16-f4n** - See ```sonoff/_releasenotes.ino``` for change information.

+# Original Description:

 Starting with version 2.0.0 the following hardware devices are supported:
 - itead Sonoff